zegami/zegami-cli/README.md

 ```
 zeg get collection <collection id> --project <project id>
 ```
-From here we will be able to see the upload_dataset_id which can be thought of as the data input funnel (whereas dataset_id is the data output pipe that the viewer pulls from).
+From here `upload_dataset_id` can be obtained.
+This identifies the dataset that represents the data as it was uploaded.
+Whereas `dataset_id` identifies the processed dataset delivered to the viewer.

 ## Update a data set
 Update an existing data set with new data.